 Alford married Mary L. McGovern (Feb.
 12, 1851-1922), daughter of James and Rebecca (Coats) McGovern of Jefferson Township, Fayette County.

-Their children were Nora E. Deck, Emily Ella McKnight and Jesse Minerd McKnight.
+Their three children were Nora E. Deck, Emily Ella McKnight and Jesse Minerd McKnight.

 Like his father and brothers, Alford was a coal miner.

 The McKnights lived on a two-acre tract of his parents' farm near Sandy Hill, Fayette County.
 They were members of the Central Christian Church of Uniontown.

 Alford was troubled with heart disease.
 He died from its effects at the age of 55 on Feb.
 12, 1909, at the family residence on the New Salem Road near Sandy Hill.
 Interment was in Sandy Hill Cemetery.

 Later that year, Mary sold the family property to Mary Kacur.
 The tract consisted of 1.53 acres plus a two-story frame house and frame outbuildings including a chicken house and a coal house.